 A BlueVine line of credit has high minimum qualifications if you need monthly payments with a 12-month repayment term.
 If you need monthly payments but can’t meet the annual revenue or credit score requirements, consider the next best working capital line of credit provider on our list, Kabbage.
 Alternatively, if it’s for a one-time funding need, consider BlueVine’s working capital term loan instead.

 BlueVine gets positive reviews from its customers around the web.
 Positive BlueVine reviews mentioned the speedy application and funding process, and the responsiveness of its customer support team.
 Some critical reviews of BlueVine mentioned unexpected fees, but BlueVine is transparent with the rates and fees it charges, disclosing both the lowest and highest rates when we contacted its sales team.
-For more reviews, visit our BlueVine reviews page.

 How to Apply With BlueVine